Staying Updated: Recent Changes in Workplace Safety and Health Laws

 Stress and Burnout Prevention

-New regulations require employers to implement stress management programs to combat rising workplace stress and burnout levels.
+New regulations require employers to implement stress management programs to combat rising workplace stress and burnout.
 These programs may include mandatory breaks, workload assessments, and access to counselling services.

 Technological Advancements and Safety